Meningococcal

 Adolescents

-- All adolescents 11-18 years of age without contraindications should receive two doses of meningococcal conjugate vaccine (abbreviations: MCV4, MenACWY; trade names: Menactra®, Menveo®), routinely given at 11 or 12 years of age and a booster at 16 years of age.
+• All adolescents 11-18 years of age without contraindications should receive meningococcal conjugate vaccine (abbreviations: MCV4, MenACWY; trade names: Menactra®, Menveo®), routinely given at 11 or 12 years of age with a booster at 16 years of age.

 All Age Groups

-- Serogroup B meningococcal vaccine (trade names: Trumenba®, Bexsero®) is recommended for all persons at least 10 years of age who are at increased risk for serogroup B meningococcal disease (such as those with complement deficiency or complement inhibitor use; those with anatomic or functional asplenia; microbiologists routinely exposed to N. meningitides; and anyone identified to be at increased risk during an outbreak of serogroup B meningococcal disease).
+• A three-dose primary series of serogroup B meningococcal vaccine (trade names: Trumenba®, Bexsero®), with the second dose 1-2 months and the third dose 6 months after the first dose, is recommended for all persons at least 10 years of age who are at increased risk for serogroup B meningococcal disease (such as those with complement deficiency or complement inhibitor use; those with anatomic or functional asplenia; microbiologists routinely exposed to N. meningitides; and anyone identified to be at increased risk during an outbreak of serogroup B meningococcal disease).
 A booster dose is recommended one year following completion of a MenB primary series.
 For those with complement deficiency, complement inhibitor use, asplenia, or who are microbiologists, additional booster doses should follow ever 2-3 years thereafter, for as long as increased risk remains.
 For those identified to be at increased risk during an outbreak, additional booster doses at intervals of at least 6 months may be considered by public health officials depending on the specifics of the outbreak.

-- Pentavalent meningococcal vaccine (abbreviation: MenABCWY; trade name: Penbraya™) may be used whenever both MenACWY and MenB vaccines are indicated at the same visit 2-4.
+• Pentavalent meningococcal vaccine (abbreviation: MenABCWY; trade name: Penbraya™) may be used whenever both MenACWY and MenB vaccines are indicated at the same visit.2-5

 For More Information